Shaping minds. Cultivating hearts. Promoting service.

 Lynden Christian Schools believe that school is an extension of the Christian home, designed to reinforce the faith and values of the parents.
 We believe that policies and procedures governing the school should be consistent with the standards of the Bible, which is God’s inspired Word.
 We believe that this is God’s world, that each child is unique in God’s sight, created in His image to live a life of faith and service.

 We believe that faith in Christ must be applied to all areas of life, that God’s Word has the answers to individual and world problems.
-As an educational institution, our goal is to present Christ in all subject matter and in so doing have each child develop a world life view with Christ as the focal point.
+As an educational institution, our goal is to present Christ in all subject matter and in so doing have each child develop a worldview with Christ as the focal point.

 Specifically, Lynden Christian Schools take hold of the responsibility of shaping a Christian mind, cultivating a Christian heart, and promoting Christian service – head, heart, and hands – thinking, feeling, doing – all mysteriously intertwined in each person.
 The formation of the whole child with thoughtful, passionate Christian commitments, that is the vision of our school.